 The Certificate (Base 64) is obtained when configuring SSO with Azure AD Premium or other identity provider.
 Make sure you copy only the text between the begin and end markers.

-Now when these users try to sign in to their Keepit account, they should enter only their email address and NOT their password.
-When they click Sign In, the users will the be redirected to the identity provider page where they should sign in using their identity provider login credentials.
+When users try to sign in to their account, they should enter only their email address and NOT their password.
+When they click Sign In, the users will be redirected to the identity provider page where they should sign in using their identity provider login credentials.